samlist21/Dewey/README.md

 2. open a terminal window
 3. Type> cd     - this step gets you to the /home/pi directory
-4. type> cd dewey  OR skip step 3 and just type> cd /home/pi/dewey
+4. type> cd dewey  OR skip step 3 and just type> cd /home/pi/dewey 4a.
+Do a git pull or git status to see if the programs are up to date.
 5. type> sudo python3 python/sendSerialDewey.py
 - DO NOT USE type> sudo python python/sendSerialDewey.py
 - This does not work with the GLCD functions.
-Dewey should work with both versions
+Dewey should work with both versions.
+Needs investigation.
 6. Enter a command to control Dewey
 - Remember don't hit enter just the key.
 - Type H if you forget the available commands.